-SADiE v5 software can manage and utilise DirectX-compliant audio processing Plugins.
+SADiE v5 software (running on the new PCM4 and PCM8 hardware platforms, and on the DSD8 running in PCM mode only), now has an improved method of managing and utilising DirectX-compliant audio processing Plugins.
 DirectX Plugins can now be loaded directly into the mixer strip for real-time playback (or non-real-time bouncing through the mixer).

 There are an increasing number of PC-based Plugins available, some of excellent quality, some not so impressive, some costly to purchase, others available as freeware.
-This architecture within SADiE gives you access to a great number and variety of audio processing modules, and of course the choice of Plugins is your own and will be determined by your applications' requirements.
+This new architecture within SADiE gives you access to a great number and variety of audio processing modules, and of course the choice of Plugins is your own and will be determined by your applications' requirements.